AMERICAN BEARING MANUFACTURERS ASSOCIATION, INC.

 Section 5.
-The Secretary shall keep the minutes of all meetings of the Association and the Board of Directors, shall have charge of the records of the Association and perform such other duties as may from time to time be assigned to him by the corporation or the Board of Directors.
+The Secretary shall keep the minutes of all meetings of the corporation and the Board of Directors, shall have charge of the records of the corporation and perform such other duties as may from time to time be assigned to him by the corporation or the Board of Directors.

 Section 6.
 The Treasurer of the corporation shall perform such duties as are customary to that office.
 The Treasurer shall supervise the collection of all dues, the keeping of proper books of account, and render such statements thereof as may be required by the Board of Directors.

 Section l.
-Annual dues for members of corporation shall be calendar year and based on category of membership.
+Annual dues for members of corporation shall be established by the Board of Directors.

 Section 2.
-The Board of Directors shall have power to levy assessments, payable on notice, to cover extraordinary expenses of the corporation, such assessments to be prorated among the membership in the same proportion as the dues paid by each member bears to the total dues paid to the corporation.
+The Board of Directors shall have power to levy assessments, payable on notice, to cover extraordinary expenses of the corporation.

 Article VII - Amendment